Redocly/developer-portal-starter/developer-portal/markdown.md

 If you link to it from sidebar navigation, the sidebar will display on the page.

-Linking to it from navigation is the subject of other training exercises.
+You will learn about linking from navigation in another training exercise.

 ## Add an image to your markdown page

-You can copy/paste this into your page.
+To add an image manually, copy/paste this into your page.
 ```markdown
 ![markdown file changed](./images/markdown-file-changed.png)
 ```

-Or, you can add an image.
 You can add an image anywhere in the directory structure.
-We created this directory path `developer-portal/images/` to store the training exercise images.
+We recommended using `developer-portal/images/` directory path to store the training exercise images.
-It's important to note that the relative path to the image file is from the markdown file you are referencing it from.
+Note: The relative path to the image file is from the markdown file you are referencing it from.

+**Tips**
-If the image looks blurry it is related to the development server.
+- If the image looks blurry, it may be related to the development server.
 Refresh your browser page and the image should load.
-If the image is broken (does not load), it indicates the path to the image is incorrect.
+- If the image is broken (does not load), it indicates the path to the image is incorrect.
 The `./` start means starting from the current directory.
 The `../` moves up to the parent directory.
 And `../../` moves up two levels.
-And so on.

 Training exercise accomplished?

-## Let's add a video too
+## Add a video to your markdown page

-Find a video online and copy the "embed" code (or use this below).
+You can find a video online and copy the "embed" code (or use this below).
 ```
 <iframe width="560" height="315" src="https://www.youtube.com/embed/NcEHOlnAY6A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ```

-Then paste it in the markdown and voila!
+Paste it in the markdown and voila!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NcEHOlnAY6A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Review

-You made a new file.
+At the end of this topic, you would have:
-It ended with the `.md` file extension.
-The name could be seen in the URL path in the browser bar (the full path includes any folders it is in).
+- Created a new file, ending with the `.md` file extension.
+You can view the name in the URL path in the browser bar (the full path includes any folders it is in).
-You included images and videos on your page.
+- Included images and videos on your page.